Search The Glossary

 Someone or something placed in an inappropriate period of time.
 Shakespeare’s placing of a clock in Julius Caesar is an anachronism, because clocks had not yet been invented in the period when the play is set.
 In Charles Olson’s epic The Maximus Poems, the central figure encompasses the poet’s alter ego, the second-century Greek philosopher Maximus of Tyre, and the fourth-century Phoenician mystic Maximus.
 This persona arises from outside of time to reflect on the state of American culture by recounting the history of Gloucester, Massachusetts.

-The repetition of a word or words at the beginning of successive phrases, clauses, or lines.
 See Paul Muldoon’s “As,” William Blake’s “The Tyger,” or much of Walt Whitman’s poetry, including “I Sing the Body Electric.”
+See also Rebecca Hazelton's explanatory essay, “Adventures in Anaphora.”

 A form of personification in which human qualities are attributed to anything inhuman, usually a god, animal, object, or concept.
 In Vachel Lindsay’s “What the Rattlesnake Said,” for example, a snake describes the fears of his imagined prey.
 John Keats admires a star’s loving watchfulness (“with eternal lids apart”) in his sonnet “Bright Star, Would I Were as Steadfast as Thou Art.”